 “It’s simple,” Nabu interceded, “We just wait until we see a favorable outcome upon the scanner — and then we fire!”

-Mo shook his head, his neutral face ready to explain why, “I’m sorry Captain, but that will not work.
+Mo shook his head, his neutral face ready to explain why, “I’m sorry Captain, but that is unlikely to work.
 The full-fidelity scan our ship is completing — from within this distance or any closer it will not make a difference — takes longer than five seconds each time.
 Sometimes, it takes as many as ten seconds to complete.
 As a result, each time we take in the sights and sounds upon the systems of our own ship, the reality upon the holds and hallways of that ship out there has already changed into something else.
 We don’t know what the ship’s state is in real-time.
 It is something we will not be able to see, and plan around, until another five seconds has passed.”

 “We’re always at least five seconds behind,” Osmark said with a click of his tongue.

 “Either way, we’ll be going in blind,” Aati said.

 “The goddamned box paradox!”
 Nabu shouted, slamming a fist onto the console, seething with fear and determination to determine the right course.

 “Except with an infinite number of insides,” Aait spoke with a glare to the phenomena before her out in space, through their screens.